2019-20 FAQsUpdated Monday September 23, 2019 by PANJB Parent Liasons.

 Does my child need to attend every game and practice?
 What about their piccolo lessons?

 Being a member of a PANJB team is a commitment.
 See above for more details about how much volunteer effort goes into creating each team.
 Not to mention every kid who gets on a team is taking a spot from another kid who was stuck on the waitlist.
 Plus, basketball is a sport that requires lots of practice.
 It's not only unfair to your child if he/she misses practices and is unprepared for the game.
 It's also unfair to his/her teammates, who will be forced to suffer as well.
 Having said that, we understand that life happens.
 We ask all divisional players to attend 80% of all practices and miss no more than two of the eight regular season games (emergencies excepted of course).
-All players are expected to attend all post-season games the weekend of 2/9 and 2/10.
+All players are expected to attend all post-season games during the weekend of the City Championship tournament.
 Coaches are allowed to ignore mandatory playing time rules for players who miss two practices in a row.

 What about holidays?